microsoft/onnxruntime-extensions/tools/pre_post_processing/docs/pre_post_processing/Steps/general.md

-Module pre_post_processing.Steps.general
+Module pre_post_processing.steps.general
 ========================================

 Classes
 -------

-`ReverseAxis(axis: int = -1, dim_value: int = -1, name: str = None)`
+`ReverseAxis(axis: int = -1, dim_value: int = -1, name: Optional[str] = None)`
 :   Reverses the data in an axis by splitting and concatenating in reverse order.
       e.g. convert RGB ordered data to BGR.
     Output data type and shape is the same as the input.

-    Initialize ReverseAxis step.
     Args:
         axis: Axis to reverse.
 Default is last axis.
         dim_value: Explicit value for size of dimension being reversed.